Here are some FAQs regarding the ORQE Exams (which are for the Middle and Elementary School Divisions Only):

 Who can take the ORQE Exams? – Students in 8th grade and under can take the ORQE Exams.
 We offer separate divisions for students in 8th grade, 7th grade, 6th grade and 5th grade and under.
 Parents can administer the Exams if a school does not want to register (including if the school registered only for one or two exams, then the parents can administer the others), if the student is studying from home because of Covid-19 or if the student is homeschooled.

-How do my students register? – Registration will open in late October, and the link will be available here.
+How do my students register? – Registration will open September 27, 2021, and the link will be available here.

 Can I enter more students than what I had indicated when I created my account? –Yes, these numbers are only meant to be an estimate.
 You are welcome to have more or fewer students take the exams than the number you originally estimated when you registered.

 What happens if the students incorrectly fill in their registration information? – Please help your students to make sure their registration information is correct (especially their name and grade).
 We have thousands of students taking these Exams, and this will help make sure we track them properly.
 This is a big part of the reason we are asking for students to be supervised when taking the Exams.
 We want to be sure to be able to attach your student’s great score to the right person!

 What is my sponsor number? –One of the items students will need to fill in when they register is your Sponsor Number.
 That code can be found once you log into your sponsor account, and then go to sponsor hub, and click on sponsor ID list.

 What score will my student need to qualify for Regional Finals? – Qualifying scores will be decided based on the body of received scores at each level of competition.
 We will let the sponsors know which students have qualified for the Regional Finals once the ORQE Exams have closed.